 Financial Aid Suspension: Students who are not meeting the minimum standards for FA GPA, CCR, or FA Time Frame are placed on financial aid suspension and are not eligible for financial aid.
 To regain financial aid eligibility, students who fall below the minimum FA GPA or CCR requirements may pay for courses on their own until they are meeting all SAP requirements.
-Students who are unable to graduate within their FA Time Frame are not able to regain financial aid eligibility without an approved SAP appeal.
+Students who are unable to graduate within their FATime Frame are not able to regain financial aid eligibility without an approved SAP appeal.
 Ceasing enrollment for any length of time will not resolve SAP deficiencies.

 Appealing Financial Aid Suspension: Students on financial aid suspension, who fell below SAP requirements due to extenuating circumstances, have the option to submit a SAP appeal.
 At a minimum, students must explain 1) why they fell below SAP requirements, and 2) what has changed so they will be able to meet requirements moving forward.
-Providing documentation to verify extenuating circumstances may increase the likelihood of appeal approval and is therefore strongly recommended.
+Where possible, students must also provide supporting documentation.
 Some examples of extenuating circumstances that may be considered include: illness, divorce, death, difficulty balancing family and school responsibilities, and financial difficulties.